 3. Avoid Airline Food

-In fairness, this is one of the air travel tips for China that would apply to many countries around the world.
-On a whole, airline food has improved drastically in China and across the world in recent years.
+In fairness, this is one of the air travel tips for China that could easily apply to many countries around the world.
+On the whole, airline food has improved drastically in China and across the world in recent years.
 However, it remains a smart choice to avoid it where you can.
-Most people have stories of themselves, friends, colleagues or family who have suffered at the hands of a suspect airline meal.
-If you’re traveling on business, the last thing you’ll want is to be ill on your arrival and jeopardize any business interests you have in China.
+Most people have stories of themselves, friends, colleagues, or family members who have suffered at the hands of a suspect airline meal.
+If you’re traveling on business, the last thing you’ll want is to fall ill upon your arrival and jeopardize any business interests you have in China.

 4. Be Prepared With Your Phone

-As with every country, China prohibits the use of cell phones on board aircraft until the flight is at cruising altitude and the device is on “flight mode”.
-Once you land, however, it is best to be prepared if you’re planning on communicating via your cell phone from a Chinese airport.
+As with every country, China prohibits the use of cell phones on board the aircraft.
+Until the flight is at cruising altitude, and even then, the device should be on “flight mode”.
+Once you land, however, it’s best to be prepared.
 Chinese airports are still fairly restrictive with wifi use.
-Not every airport has it, and those which do often require text verification codes to access the network, meaning your number will have to be enabled to receive text messages in China which could incur extra costs from your carrier.
-Another point to remember is that China heavily censors its internet traffic.
-Meaning Facebook, Twitter, Youtube, Gmail and many others will need VPNs installed on your device to access it.
-If you arrive to Shanghai, here is how to access the wifi at Shanghai’s airports!
+Not every airport has it, and those which do often require text verification codes to access their networks.
+Meaning, your number will have to be enabled to receive text messages in China, which could incur additional costs from your carrier.
+Another very important point to remember is that China heavily censors its internet traffic!
+Therefore, Facebook, Twitter, Youtube, Gmail, and many other of your go-to apps will need VPNs installed on your device to access.
+If you’re arriving in Shanghai, here is a guide on how to access the wifi at Shanghai’s airports.

 5. Buying China Flight Tickets

-Buying tickets for traveling around China by air can be tricky.
+Buying tickets for traveling around China can be tricky.
 Most travelers find their tickets online with international travel sites.
-Whilst convenient, the prices offered to international sites and agencies will often differ to what you’re able to find on local Chinese travel sites.
-Expats now residing in China and locals traveling frequently have learned that tickets are usually at their cheapest between 1 -2 months prior to departure.
+While convenient, the prices offered on international sites and agencies will often differ from what you’re able to find on local Chinese travel sites.
+Expats residing in China and locals traveling frequently have learned that tickets are usually at their cheapest between 1 -2 months prior to departure.

-Travel in China is generally different to what you would expect.
+All in all, travel in China is generally different from what you would expect.
 Flights rarely arrive on time, which could lead to your schedule spiraling out of control.
 If you require an airport transfer when arriving in China, ensure you’ve done your research ahead of time.
-Taxis are known to have a dismissive attitude to tourists who they won’t be able to communicate with, train schedules are not 24 hours in every city and bus routes can be complicated.
-If your flight is delayed, arranging a car service to provide your airport transfer will save you the stress and hassle of trying to find last minute transport when getting from a Chinese airport.
+Taxis are known to have a dismissive attitude towards tourists with whom they can’t communicate with; train schedules are not 24-hours in every city; and bus routes can be quite complicated.
+If your flight is delayed, arranging a car service to provide your airport transfer will save you the stress and hassle of trying to find last minute transportation.
+Safe travels!